experimentAccount2/slpkg/README.rst

 The big advantages is resolving dependencies packages from repositories and monitored for upgraded packages.

-Of course you wonder how the slpkg is up to date at all times;
-It's simple, every time there is a change in ChangeLog.txt before proceeding to any execution program looksat whether there is a change in file size and downloads and updates the PACKAGES.TXT file.

 Also you can install official packages of your favorite distribution directly from the official repositories of Slackware.
 Even you can check for the official updates and install them.

 And as we say Slackers, Keep it Simple Stupid!

 .. image:: https://raw.githubusercontent.com/dslackw/images/master/slpkg/slpkg_package.png
     :target: https://github.com/dslackw/slpkg